Bachelor of Science in Business Management

 to major in Accountancy will have two (2) options: a five-course, in-depth study

-in either ―entrepreneurship" or ―international business."
-The student would begin
+in either entrepreneurship or sports management.
+The student would begin the concentration

-the concentration with one course in the second semester of the junior year and
+with one course in the second semester of the junior year and complete the sequence

-complete the sequence at the end of the senior year.
-Both concentrations, while
+at the end of the senior year.
+Both concentrations, while in different sub-disciplines,

-in different sub-disciplines, will share common learning goals such as integration,
+will share common learning goals such as integration, creative application, ethics,